openSUSE/news-o-o/_posts/2011-02-27-opensuse-weekly-news-issue-164-is-out.markdown

 blacklist radeon

-Next ati recommend to use ati “initial-config but that break the auto-detect stack of xorg.
+Next ati recommend to use ati â€“initial-config but that break the auto-detect stack of xorg.
 So I recommend changing one line in file /etc/X11/xorg.conf.d/50-device.conf

-just change driver line to driver fglrx
+just change driver line to driver â€œfglrxâ€

 All the rest of the setup (double screen etc) will be made lately with the ati catalyst control center (command is amdcccle).

-For those of you which want to have an xorg.conf file just have a look at aticonfig “help command.
+For those of you which want to have an xorg.conf file just have a look at aticonfig â€“help command.

 **Start X**

-If you are inside the console we start to use before just run init 5³ to start xorg, and normally you will find your normal xorg login screen (kdm, gdm, ldm, xdm).
+If you are inside the console we start to use before just run â€œinit 5â€³ to start xorg, and normally you will find your normal xorg login screen (kdm, gdm, ldm, xdm).
 Hit ctrl+alt+f1 to return to the console and type exit or logout or ctrl+d to close it. then ctrl+alt+f7 to return to the xorg session.